mbriggs/mbriggs.github.io/source/_posts/2012-05-03-npm-style-javascript-is-the-conservative-choice.markdown

 {% endcodeblock %}

-Notice the leading comma in front of the immediately invoking function?
+Notice the leading semicolon in front of the immediately invoking function?

 Now, you might argue that it is even MORE invisible to not have the leading comma.
 First of all, once you get used to seeing `;(function(){}())`, not having that leading comma is the thing that makes it look strange.
 Since it is at the start of the line, the fact it is missing also helps me immensely.
 Lastly, when debugging the problem, you aren't looking for pairs of lines, you are looking for a single thing (that you can easily grep for)